crispab/codekvast/README.md

 You can access Jenkins at [http://localhost:8082/jenkins](http://localhost:8082/jenkins)

-### Start codekvast-agent in terminal 3
+### Start codekvast-daemon in terminal 3

-    gradle :product:agent:codekvast-agent:run
+    gradle :product:agent:codekvast-daemon:run

-This will launch **codekvast-agent**, that will process output from all collectors.
+This will launch **codekvast-daemon**, that will process output from all collectors.
 The agent will try to upload the data to http://localhost:8090, which is the default URL for the **codekvast-server**.
 Terminate with `Ctrl-C`.